firebolt-db/godocs/docs/sql_reference/commands/data-definition/use-database.md

 ---

 # USE DATABASE

 The `USE DATABASE` statement in allows users to specify the database context for their queries within a session.
 This statement is crucial for operations within Firebolt where users interact with multiple databases, ensuring queries are executed against the intended database without the need to fully qualify object names in their SQL statements.
-Syntax

-For more information, see [Managing users](../../../Guides/managing-your-organization/managing-users.md).

 ## Syntax